FlorentCLMichel/quetta/manual.typ

 === Example: Namárië

-One of the most famous texts written in Quenya is the poem _Namárië_ (#tengwar.quenya[Namárië]), originally written in @lotr #footnote[Book 2, ch.
+One of the most famous texts written in Quenya is the poem _Namárië_ (#quenya[Namárië]), originally written in @lotr #footnote[Book 2, ch.
 8 "Farewell to Lórien"] and available for instance in Reference @namarie.
 Below we show the same text without (left) and with (right) the `#show: quenya` command.
 We use a spacing between line of 0.7em to clearly separate them (some tengwar have a relatively large vertical extension).